vPeteWalker/EraComboBootcamp/deploy_oracle_era/deploy_oracle_era.rst

    .. figure:: images/6.png

 #.
-Click **Provision** to begin creating your new database server VM and *Initials*\ **_proddb** database.
+Click **Provision** to begin creating your new database server VM containing your *Initials*\ _proddb database.

 #.
 Select **Operations** from the dropdown menu to monitor the provisioning.
-This process should take approximately 60 minutes (depending on your cluster configuration).
+This process should take approximately 60 minutes.

 #.
-Please proceed to the following exercises while the database is being provisioned.
+Proceed to the following exercises only after the database has completed provisioning.